 - EAC variance and margin

 - EAC based cash-flow projections

 - Cost analysis by CBS

 - Cost analysis by category and category group

 - Deliverables completion tracking

 Download this Quick Guide: Microsoft Dynamics 365 Project Operations vs Adeaca Project Business Automation to gain a detailed understanding of the capabilities of both systems and when to use each.

 Project Businesses Need More Than What Traditional ERPs Offer

 While traditional accounting tools and ERP solutions work fine for industries such as retail and manufacturing, the needs of project-based companies demand much more.
+You need a project business system.
 PBA closes the gap between what project industries need and what mainstream ERP solutions offer.
 When you can eliminate the overhead cost to manage different point solutions and implement one solution that integrates your financials and operations in real time, do it.
 It’s the only way to ensure your financial reports always reflect the current operational plan.